tubins/ipl-dashboard/README.md

 # ipl-dashboard
-IPL Dashboard application to learn Full Stack Web Development with Angular as frontend  and SpringBoot as backend.
+IPL Dashboard application to learn Full Stack Web Development with React as frontend  and SpringBoot as backend.